 The award of tenure implies that the individual is a full-fledged and mature member of the university community with a good knowledge of university and department procedures, including the traditional levels of administrative responsibility and service on departmental committees.
 An ability to function within the structure of department, college, and university guidelines is essential to a positive review.
 A state university depends upon its relationship to the people of the state.
-Department faculty are expected, when possible, to participate in relevant public service that will be of mutual benefit to themselves, the profession, and to the broad community of the state of Ohio.
+Department faculty are expected, when possible, to participate in public service relevant to their professional expertise that will be of mutual benefit to themselves, the profession, and to the broad community of the state of Ohio.